limziwen/SelfDrivingCarProjects/README.md

 This project contains several algorithms

-1. Laneline detection
+Laneline detection
 This detects lane lines from an image or video using cv2.

-2. Binary Classifier
+Binary Classification
-A deep neural network to classify points on a graph.
+A neural network to classify points on a graph.

-3. Classifier
-This uses convolutional neural networks to classify images.
+Deep Neural Networks to classify MNIST dataset
+This model's accuracy is limited to around 94%, to increase the accuracy a CNN is used.
+A more effecient and effective way to classify images.

+Convolutional Neural Networks to classify images